-The world's biggest architecture firm has proposed moving the UK's Lords and MPs into a bubble-like building on London's River Thames to reduce the cost of refurbishing the crumbling Palace of Westminster.
+The world's biggest architecture firm has proposed moving the UK's Lords and MPs into a bubble-like building on London's River Thames to reduce the cost of refurbishing the crumbling Houses of Parliament.

 Gensler, which has one of its largest offices in London, wants to create a 250-metre-long and 42-metre-deep temporary parliament building from steel modules and a wooden frame clad in curved panels of glass.

-The modules would be made by British shipbuilders before being transported along the River Thames and assembled on steel platforms behind the neo-gothic Palace of Westminster.
+The modules would be made by British shipbuilders before being transported along the River Thames and assembled on steel platforms behind the neo-gothic Houses of Parliament, which is officially called the Palace of Westminster.

 The floating building would be shaped like an elongated bubble, and separated into two areas internally – one for the House of Commons and one for the House of Lords.
 These would be expressed externally by two gentle bumps at either end of the structure.

 Gensler's concept is based on the hammer-beam roof of Westminster Hall, the roof of the Palace's oldest building, which is the largest medieval timber roof in Europe and was commissioned in 1393 by Richard II.

 "The building would be a dramatic, high-tech, wooden-framed structure covering 8,600 square metres, which would provide all the necessary environmental and acoustic containment," said Gensler.